Fire ants (Solenopsis

 which causes the burning sensation and allergic

-reaction, completes the sting.
+reaction, completes the painful sting.

-The red imported
+The red imported fire ant, Solenopsis

-fire ant, Solenopsis invicta, is a
+invicta, is a highly invasive species

-the southern US from coastal North Carolina to east
+coastal North Carolina to east Texas.
+Local

-been found west to California.
-Possible distribution
+infestations have been found west to California.

-expansion could include all of central California
+temperatures) could include all of central

-and western Oregon.
+California and western Oregon.
+It is not yet clear

-that may reach 18" in height and they are very
+may reach 18" in height and they are very

 effective predators.
 In fact, even though this ant